WebAssembly/spec/document/core/text/values.rst

 and may contain any character other than `ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_ control characters, quotation marks (:math:`\text{"}`), or backslash (:math:`\text{\backslash}`), except when expressed with an *escape sequence*.

-Each character in a string literal represents the byte sequence corresponding to its `Unicode <http://www.unicode.org/versions/latest/>`_ UTF-8 encoding, except for hexadecimal escape sequences :math:`\text{\backslash}hh`, which represent raw bytes of the respective value.

 .. math::
    \begin{array}{llclll@{\qquad\qquad}l}
    \production{string} & \Tstring &::=&